Christian Walker Player Props: Diamondbacks vs. Brewers

 Christian Walker At The Plate

-- In 31 games this season (44.9%), Walker has picked up an RBI, and in 11 of those games (15.9%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 31 games this season (44.3%), Walker has picked up an RBI, and in 11 of those games (15.7%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 53.6% of his games this year, with more than one run scored in 4.3%.
+- He has scored in 37 games this season (52.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.